-On 11 February 2010, the Company has adopted a performance share scheme known as Union Steel Performance Share Scheme (the "Scheme"), whereby eligible participants are conferred rights by the Company to be issued or transferred shares (hereinafter referred to as "Awards").
+On 11 February 2010, the Company adopted a performance share scheme known as Union Steel Performance Share Scheme (the "Scheme"), whereby eligible participants could be conferred rights by the Company to be issued, or transferred shares (hereinafter referred to as "Awards").

-The rationale of the Scheme is to provide an opportunity for the non-executive directors including independent directors and key management personnel and eligible employees of the Group to participate in the equity of the Company so as to motivate them to dedication, loyalty and higher standards of performance, and to give recognition to employees of the Group who have contributed to the success of the Group and cultivate a culture of ownership.
-The participants are not required to pay for the grant of Awards or for the shares allotted or allocated pursuant to an Award.
+The rationale of the Scheme was to provide an opportunity for the non-executive directors including independent directors and key management personnel and eligible employees of the Group to participate in the equity of the Company so as to motivate them to dedication, loyalty and higher standards of performance, and to give recognition to employees of the Group who contributed to the success of the Group and cultivate a culture of ownership.
+Participants were not required to pay for the grant of Awards or for the shares allotted or allocated pursuant to an Award.

-The Scheme is administered by the Remuneration Committee.
+The Scheme was administered by the Remuneration Committee.

-Since the adoption of the Scheme, there were no shares awarded to any person under this Scheme.
+The Scheme expired on 11 February 2020, without any shares having been awarded to any person under this Scheme since adoption.